Mandela is "comfortable" and in "a satisfactory condition," president says

 The 93-year-old likely will be discharged within the next two days, a Mandela relative told CNN.

-Considered the founding father of South Africa's democracy, Mandela became an international figure when he endured 27 years in prison for fighting racial segregation.
-He was freed in 1990, and three years later, he and then-South African President F.W. de Klerk won the Nobel Peace Prize.
-In 1994, Mandela was elected president, serving only one term as he had promised.
+Considered the founding father of South Africa’s democracy, Mandela became an international figure when he was imprisoned for 27 years for fighting racial segregation.

 On Saturday, President Jacob Zuma said Mandela was being treated for a “longstanding abdominal complaint.”
 The president referred to Mandela by his affectionate clan name Madiba.